emrebengue/emrebengue/README.md

 - **Fun things I like to read in my free time:**
   - "After careful consideration, we regret to inform you that we have decided to pursue other candidates..."
-  - "Thank you for your application.
-Unfortunately, we will not be moving forward at this time..."
-  - "We truly appreciate the time and effort you put into your application..."

 <h3 align="left">Connect with me:</h3>